Homemade Elderberry Syrup (for colds, coughs and flu)

 - 1 cup raw honey, local if possible (use raw: non-raw is simply sugar with no health benefits) (raw buckwheat honey has the highest levels of antioxidants)

 Place all of the ingredients, except for the honey, in a small saucepan.
-Bring it to a boil then reduce the heat to a low simmer and simmer uncovered for approx. 30 minutes or until the liquid is reduced by about half.
+Bring it to a boil then reduce the heat to a low simmer and simmer uncovered for approx. 30 minutes or until the liquid is reduced by roughly half (though that much isn't necessary).
 Use a fork or potato masher to mash the berries.

 Let the mixture steep for a few minutes, the strain the liquid through a fine sieve or cheesecloth and mash or squeeze the solids to release as much liquid as possible.
+You can also use a food mill.
 Let the liquid cool until room temperature (no hotter than lukewarm) and then stir in the honey.
 Makes about 3 cups.